Heading Out

 “It does not have hyper-realistic graphics, it does not have overwhelmingly complicated systems, but it reaches 40-45 fps and even those are not stable.”

-“I would recommend this game for the replay value, since each playthrough you can choose whatever route you like, you will end up with different experiences along the way.”
+“I would recommend this game for the replay value, since each playthrough you can choose whatever route you like, resulting in different experiences along the way.”

-“The roguelike nature of it, as well as the fact that the narrative portrayed actually changes based on the questions you answer at the beginning of each run, make it very replayable.”
+“The roguelike nature of it, as well as the fact that the narrative changes based on the questions you answer at the beginning of each run, make it very replayable.”

 “Just don't expect endless replay value.”